MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/installation-configuration/production/server-configuration/index.md

 * **license.metric.logger.file.size**: Maximum size of an SLMT file before a rotation is performed.
 The default size is 1 MB.
 * **license.metric.logger.file.number**: Maximum number of SLMT archive files to keep in rotations.
 The default number is 10.

-To change the default values, you must create a Java™ property file, with the format **key=value**, and provide the path to the properties file through the **license_metric_logger_configuration** JVM property.
+To change the default values, you must create a Java property file, with the format **key=value**, and provide the path to the properties file through the **license_metric_logger_configuration** JVM property.

 For more information about IBM License Metric Tool reports, see [Integration with IBM License Metric Tool]().

 ## WebSphere Application Server SSL configuration and HTTP adapters
 By setting a property, you can let HTTP adapters benefit from WebSphere® SSL configuration.

-By default, HTTP adapters do not use WebSphere SSL by concatenating the Java™ Runtime Environment (JRE) truststore with the MobileFirst Server keystore, which is described in [Configuring the MobileFirst Server keystore](../../authentication-and-security/configuring-the-mobilefirst-server-keystore).
+By default, HTTP adapters do not use WebSphere SSL by concatenating the Java Runtime Environment (JRE) truststore with the MobileFirst Server keystore, which is described in [Configuring the MobileFirst Server keystore](../../authentication-and-security/configuring-the-mobilefirst-server-keystore).
 Also see [Configuring SSL between MobileFirst adapters and back-end servers by using self-signed certificates]().

 To have HTTP adapters use the WebSphere SSL configuration, set the **ssl.websphere.config** JNDI property to true.
 The setting has the following effects in order of precedence: